About: Graphs and Stats

 - Connections Saved - This represents the number of times that you were caught on a non-working Wi-Fi network, but Speedify managed to shift you to another connection before your internet activities were disrupted

 Shows monthly and daily usage for each connection.
 Stats are based on times when Speedify is connected.

 - Latency - The amount of time that it takes Speedify to send a small packet, round trip, over the connection.
 Smaller is better!

-- Loss - Percentage of packets that have been not successfully delivered.
-Not only is smaller better here, but for a good Internet connection it should almost always be 0%.
+- Loss - Percentage of packets that have not been successfully delivered.
+Not only is smaller better here, but for a good internet connection it should almost always be 0%.
 That said, Speedify has a powerful error correction feature which can keep you online even when loss starts to climb.